Arzaghi/sparse/README.md

 ### Prerequisites

-This file only use C++11 standard features.
+This file only uses C++11 standard features.
 So make sure you are using an up-to-date compiler with at least c++11 support.

 ### How to use?